Dog Bites

 Dog bite injuries can vary in severity, ranging from minor to more serious injuries.
 Common dog bite injuries include:

-What Do I Need to Seek Compensation for my Dog Bite?
+What Do I Need to Seek Compensation for My Dog Bite in Phoenix?

 If you've been bitten by a dog and are seeking compensation, there are certain steps you can take to strengthen your case.